 The Brothers Martin (2007)

-Neon Horse is an Anonymous Band playing a mix of hard rock and synth-pop; fans were quick to speculate that it was a collaboration between Mark Salomon (lead singer of The Crucified and Stavesacre) and Jason Martin.
+Neon Horse / White Lighter: Neon Horse was an Anonymous Band playing a mix of hard rock and synth-pop.
+Fans were quick to speculate that it was a collaboration between Mark Salomon (lead singer of The Crucified and Stavesacre) and Jason Martin.
 Copyright records, and Neon Horse's sole live show, confirmed this to be true (and revealed that Stephen Dail was the bassist).
 After two albums, Salomon put the horse out to pasture, but his next band, White Lighter turned out to be a Spiritual Successor.
 Jason Martin, though not formally a member of White Lighter, is still involved as the producer and keyboardist.

 Neon Horse (2007)

 Haunted Horse: Songs of Love, Defiance, and Delusion (2009)

 Bomb Beach is a collaboration with Dave Bazan (formerly of Pedro the Lion).
 An album is scheduled for 2014.Low & Behold is a Goth Rock / New Wave band, with Ryan Clark from Demon Hunter on vocals.
 They released a vinyl single, "Blood Red" b/w "Violent Sound", in 2011.
 An album is scheduled for early 2015.Less prolific side projects:

 Starflyer 2000: Basically a precursor to Bon Voyage, with Jason's then-girlfriend Leigh Bingham handling vocals.
 They recorded one song ("Leigh and Me", for the 1995 compilation Art Core Volume One) before Jason and Leigh broke up.